Teens in quarantine: Some parents found surprising closeness during the pandemic

-But the beehive of activity ground to a halt with the onset of the coronavirus pandemic..
+But the beehive of activity ground to a halt with the onset of the coronavirus pandemic.

-For much of the past year, there were eight kids living under their roof, including three foster children.
-Five of the eight are teenagers, suddenly trapped at home with family during that stage of life when they’re inclined to seek the company of peers over parents.
+For much of the past year, there were seven kids living under their roof, including three foster children.
+Five of the seven are teenagers, suddenly trapped at home with family during that stage of life when they’re inclined to seek the company of peers over parents.
 And the shift — inherently filled with great challenges — was also incredibly sweet, say their parents.

 “I feel guilty when I say what a gift it’s been for me,” says Jennifer Ropes, 50, a teacher.
 “But as a parent, oh my gosh, it’s been amazing.”